There are plenty of scary episodes, but "Freaky Fred" stands out. He's obviously not right in the head, and he has sharp pointy objects within reach.

 The voice was surprisingly deep and ominous as well, but the real thing that made this terrifying was that this was an eerily-out-of-place live-action black-and-white disembodied head, interacting onscreen with Courage and his owners.
 The fact that they were shown onscreen at the same time just seemed to add to the guy being convincingly scary, and the different styles were even more dissonant than the Uncanny Valley-CGI Ramses, who never shared the screen with any other characters.

 Any episode featuring Katz.
-Katz has no qualms about killing Courage or just about anyone, and he seems to have no traces of comedy whatsoever.
+Katz has no qualms about killing Courage or anyone, and he seems to have no traces of comedy whatsoever.
 His Leitmotif might be as equally creepy accompanying his appearances.

 "A Night at the Katz Motel" is arguably his worst appearance, as his monstrous schemes at its worst take place in the middle of the night in a rundown motel.
 This episode is definitely not for arachnophobes.

 He's a Serial Killer and most of his episodes imply the family are only the first in a long line of victims to fall into his traps...and the only ones to leave.

 The zombie director episode "Everyone Wants To Direct".
 This episode had a dark atmosphere with barely any humor, and the plot involving killing someone in a movie for real is all too real.
 Also, said zombies turned out to be past serial killers who managed to slay a dozen people on a kid's show.